-In the State of Florida, a little known law exists which few people realize when deciding whether to enter a plea to a drug charge.
-Florida Statute 322.055 requires the Judge impose a one year mandatory driver’s license suspension for anyone who is convicted of a narcotics charge after a plea or trial.
+A Florida drug conviction requires a mandatory driver’s license revocation.
+Florida Statute 322.055 is the statute which requires the Judge t0 impose a one year mandatory driver’s license suspension for anyone who is convicted of a narcotics charge after a plea or trial.

 The license suspension is mandatory, meaning the judge and prosecutor have no discretion.
 However, there are ways to avoid the license suspension from occurring.
 First, if charges are dropped, or if the person enrolls and successfully completes the PTI program mentioned above, there is no driver’s license suspension.
 Second, a person who is charged but is found not guilty will not receive any suspension of license.